pspracha/DietPiPeppyMeter/Readme.txt

 sudo systemctl start fda_startpeppy.service

 *** Note!
 Don’t forget to change squeezelite Mac address.
-You can find it under Player Extra Setting
+You can find it under Player Extra Setting Modify in file  fda_startpeppy.py  at SQUEEZELITE_PLAYER_ID = "your mac address"